dejan-stankovic/meetup-ad-schematic/README.md

 # HARDWARE DIDACTIC GALACTIC MEETUP

+October 9th meetup @ SupplyFrame San Francisco office

 ## Reverse Engineering Design File Formats

+More details can be found at https://hackaday.io/projects/hacker/185

 ### Compiling and running

-Clone repository and then run following:
+Clone repository and then run following to compile the code:

     mvn install compile package

+or just:

+    mvn package

+This creates a **JAR** file with all the dependencies so that you can easily run on a command line:

     java -jar target/final-altium-schematic-importer-1.0.jar -c <path/to/your/file.SchDoc>

-This produces output similar to:

-  Successful!
+Output looks something like:

+  **Successful!**
   ```json
   {
     "RECORD": "31",